 What Are Limiting Beliefs?

-Limiting beliefs are assumptions or perceptions about yourself, the world, your future, your behavior or potential.
-They often operate unconsciously and shape the decisions you make every single day without you even realizing it.
+Limiting beliefs are assumptions or perceptions you hold about yourself, the world, your future, your behavior, or your potential.
+These beliefs often operate unconsciously, quietly influencing the decisions you make every day without you even realizing it.

 Where Limiting Beliefs Come From